Be a Master of Outdoor Safety and Survival

 Patrick Norton

 Patrick is most at home working and playing in the outdoors and teaching survival and emergency medicine.
-He is a former wildland firefighter, a Nationally Registered EMT specializing in wilderness medicine (WEMT), and a certified medical instructor.
-He is also a certified wilderness field instructor and swiftwater rescue technician.
+He is a former wildland firefighter, an EMT specializing in wilderness medicine (WEMT), and a certified medical instructor.
+He is also a certified wilderness field instructor.
 He has taught and led survival and medical courses for a diverse clientele from the mountains and deserts of California to the boreal of Alaska.
 On the other hand, his origins are in the urban centers of the San Francisco Bay Area.
 It goes without saying, that he has extensive experience in a variety of different environments and an understanding of the distinguishing requirements, concerns, and dangers associated with operating in them.
 He is dedicated to using his experience in the field and in the survival training industry to develop and provide the most effective and practical training curriculums to the public, government organizations, and private businesses.

 Courses to build your skills, knowledge, and confidence

-2024 course dates out now!
-ARTOS offers a variety of instructional, hands-on courses from our Wilderness Emergency Survival Standard (WESS) series to wilderness medicine certification courses.
-Alternatively, our Wilderness Emergency Field Simulation (WEFS) series of courses immerses participants in realistic survival situations to enable them to test their preparation, skills, and mindset in a backcountry setting.
+ARTOS offers a variety of instructional, hands-on courses from our Wilderness Survival Standard (WSS) series to wilderness medicine certification courses.
+Alternatively, our Wilderness Survival Immersion (WSI) series of courses thrusts participants into backcountry adventures full of realistic field exercises to enable them to test their preparation, skills, and mindset.
 We are always working on releasing enhanced level curriculums in our current course progressions as well as all new, subject dedicated courses such as Climate specific Survival, Wilderness Navigation, Wild Plant ID and Use, Survival Food Procurement, and more.
 Our open-to-the-public courses mainly take place in and around the Flathead Valley of Northwest Montana.
+We also hold some of our courses in North Idaho.
 Sign up using the course pages linked below or use the contact form at the bottom of the page to schedule private or custom courses for your group or organization.
 We travel!

-The WESS 1 course is the ARTOS Survival standard.
-This is a combination of our 2-day Wilderness Emergency Survival Skills and 2-day Wilderness First Aid courses packed into just three days!
-Learn and train hands-on in all the essential skills and principles of wilderness emergency survival.
+The WSS course is the ARTOS Survival standard.
+This is a combination of our 2-day Essential Wilderness Survival and 2-day Wilderness First Aid courses packed into just three days!
+Learn and train hands-on in all the critical skills and principles of wilderness survival.
 From shelter building and fire craft to rescue signaling, water sourcing and treatment, and more, this is the foundation on which all other ARTOS Survival courses are based.
 This course involves physical activity, long training days, and a willingness to get your hands dirty.
 This course is more of a challenge than either of our standalone 2-day courses.
-We train until all objectives are complete!
-2024 course dates: June 7-9 and October 11-13
+2026 Course Dates: September 18-20

-This is the survival skills component of our Level 1 Wilderness Emergency Survival Standard (WESS) course taken over two days.
-We will cover all the aspects of wilderness emergency survival covered in the WESS 1 course without the Wilderness First Aid certification.
+This is the survival skills component of our Wilderness Survival Standard (WSS) course taken over two days.
+We will cover all the aspects of wilderness survival covered in the WSS course without the Wilderness First Aid certification.
 Students will train in the most efficient, effective, and practical real-world skills and principles to survive the vast majority of dire wilderness situations.
-Combine this course with our Wilderness First Aid Course to earn your WESS 1 patch and certificate.
-2024 course dates: May 18-19
+Combine this course with our Wilderness First Aid Course to earn your WSS certificate and patch.
+2026 Course Dates: October 3-4

 wilderness first aid Certification

-At ARTOS, we believe a complete wilderness survival skillset is not complete without, at minimum, basic backcountry emergency medical training, since many times the emergency includes or is, in and of itself, a medical emergency.
+At ARTOS, we believe a wilderness survival skillset is not complete without, at minimum, basic backcountry emergency medical training, since many times the emergency includes or is, in and of itself, a medical emergency.
 In this class, complete with lots of hands-on scenarios, you will learn all about how to respond to an injury or illness in a wilderness setting where help may not be anywhere in sight using manufactured and improvised methods.
 You will leave this class with an official Health & Safety Institute WFA certification.
-Combine this course with the Level 1 Wilderness Emergency Survival Skills course to earn your WESS 1 patch and certificate.
-2024 course dates: August 17-18
+Combine this course with our Essential Wilderness Survival course to earn your WSS certificate and patch.
+Sold out.
+Please check back soon for more course dates.

 Upcoming Future Courses